-For each of the goodwill impairment calculations, the Company calculated the fair value of the applicable reporting units, using a combination of discounted projected cash flows and market valuations as of the valuation date for comparable companies.
-The Company's fair value calculations for goodwill are classified within level 3 of the fair value hierarchy as defined in the FASB Codification.
+The Company conducted its annual impairment assessments and tests of goodwill for each reporting unit as of June 30, 2012 and no impairment charges were required.
+If a fair value estimation is required, the Company calculates the fair value of the applicable reportable units, using a combination of discounted projected cash flows and market valuations for comparable companies as of the valuation date.
+The Company's inputs into the fair value calculations for goodwill are classified within level 3 of the fair value hierarchy as defined in the FASB Accounting Standards Codification and the Hierarchy of Generally Accepted Accounting Principles ("the FASB Codification").